Time Travel With Your Mind: Exploring the Past, Present, and Future of Cognitive Health

 1. Ancient Techniques: Centuries ago, people turned to practices such as meditation, mindfulness, and memory exercises to sharpen their minds.
 These ancient techniques laid the foundation for our current understanding of brain health.

 2. Modern Research: Thanks to advancements in neuroscience and technology, we now have access to cutting-edge methods for training our brains.
-From cognitive training programmes that target specific skills like memory or attention, to techniques that allow us to directly influence our brain’s activity, there are a plethora of tools available today.
+From cognitive training programmes that target specific skills like memory or attention, to neurofeedback techniques that allow us to directly influence our brain’s activity, there are a plethora of tools available today.

 3. Optimising Cognitive Abilities: By combining ancient wisdom with modern research findings, we can develop personalised strategies for optimising our cognitive abilities.
 This may include incorporating mindfulness practices into our daily routines or using brain-training apps that are backed by scientific evidence.